Designing coherent, cross-platform, AI-native products

 The Control Plane, Twice

-A fair question is where all of these artifacts meet.
-The answer is a control plane: the governed layer that, for each piece of work, decides what context is admitted, which capabilities are available, which policies apply, and what evidence is kept.
-The striking thing is that a well-run adaptive product ends up building it twice, in the same shape, at two different moments.
-The versions differ in stakes and in dress, but every component in one has a counterpart in the other, because both exist to solve the same problem: a fluent generator that must be briefed before it works and bound while it works.
+A fair question is where all these artifacts meet.
+The answer is a control plane: the governed layer that decides, for each piece of work, what context is admitted, which capabilities are available, which policies apply, and what evidence is kept.
+The striking thing is that a well-run adaptive product builds it twice, in the same shape, at two different moments.
+The two versions differ in stakes and in dress, but every component in one has a counterpart in the other, because both solve the same problem: a fluent generator that must be briefed before it works and bound while it works.

-The design-time plane is humbler and worth describing plainly, because it is where most teams start.
+The design-time plane is the humbler one, and it is where most teams start.
 It is the repository itself, made legible: an instruction file stating what the project is and what may never happen, skill files carrying the brand and the patterns, and hooks that check the invariants on every change.
-The division between instructions and hooks is the important one.
-An instruction can be forgotten; a hook fires every time.
+The split between instructions and hooks is the important part.
+An instruction can be forgotten.
+A hook fires every time.
 Preferences belong in the instructions.
 Invariants belong in the machinery.

-The runtime plane is the same idea with higher stakes: before a model speaks, the compiler assembles what it may know, the authority graph limits what it may do, contracts bound what it may say, and a trace records what happened, so that any turn can be replayed when someone asks why.
+The runtime plane is the same idea with higher stakes.
+Before a model speaks, the compiler assembles what it may know, the authority graph limits what it may do, contracts bound what it may say, and a trace records what happened, so any turn can be replayed when someone asks why.
 Neither plane is the agent, and neither is the model.
 The generators are tenants.
-The plane is the building, and the deepest economy of the whole approach is that the two buildings share their load-bearing walls: the same tokens, the same brand file, the same behavior vocabulary, the same evaluations.
-A team that maintains them as one system pays for coherence once and collects it at both moments.
+The plane is the building.
+And the deepest economy of the whole approach is that the two buildings share load-bearing walls: the same tokens, the same brand file, the same behaviors, the same evaluations.
+Maintain them as one system and you pay for coherence once, then collect it at both moments.

 PART III